Alternatives to Quicken and Money

 If the do-it-yourself-with-Excel path isn't to your capability (or liking), then it's time to take a look at some other software that's available.
 Here are a few links to get you started:

 A creation of the folks at Computer Associates, Simply Money touts itself as "Simple ... the way Quicken used to be!"
 I got a free copy a year or so ago, and wrote about it on this Simply Money review.
-If you're looking for a bare-bones, practically-free alternative to Quicken or Money, then this could be worth a shot — especially when you consider its cost ($5 to $8).
+If you're looking for a bare-bones, take-you-back-to-1995, practically-free alternative to Quicken or Money, then this could be worth a shot — especially when you consider its cost ($5 to $8).

 Lots of people swear by Mvelopes.
 It's popular money-management software based upon the old "envelope" system of budgeting.
 I've not used it, but at least they offer a free trial so you can see if it's what you're looking for.
-(DISCLOSURE: If you sign up via my link, IYM makes $12.)

 This one's a newer entry (2005/2006) to the field, and wow, does it look sharp!
-It's free, and online-based — which means your data and transactions are stored on a server in Internet-Land somewhere.
+It's free, and internet-based — which means your data and transactions are stored on a server in Internet-Land somewhere.
 (Can be good; can be bad.)

 ClearCheckbook's creator, Brandon O'Brien, says he created the program "as an alternative to using Excel to keep track of all my purchases and deposits.
 I wanted something simple that I could add my purchases and deposits to, and also track my credit card purchases."
 Because the program intrigued me so much, I interviewed Brandon about Clear Checkbook in early 2007.